natyusha/ShokoRelay.bundle/README.md

   - The "PostersFolder" setting is the folder containing any custom collection posters.

 **Usage:**
-- Run in a terminal `collection-posters.py` to set Plex collection posters to Shoko's or user provided ones.
+- Run in a terminal `collection-posters.py` to set Plex collection posters to the user provided ones or Shoko's.
+  - Any Posters in the "PostersFolder" must have the same name as their respective collection in Plex.
+  - The following characters must be stripped from the filenames: \ / : * ? " < > |
+  - The accepted file extension are: jpg / jpeg / png / tbn
-- Append the argument 'clean' `force-metadata.py clean` if you want to remove old collection posters instead.
+- Append the argument "clean" `collection-posters.py clean` if you want to remove old collection posters instead.
   - This works by deleting everything but the newest custom poster for all collections.
 </details>

 ### [force-metadata.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/force-metadata.py)
 - This script uses the Python-PlexAPI to force all metadata in your anime library to update to Shoko's bypassing Plex's caching or other issues.
 - Any unused posters or empty collections will be removed from your library automatically while also updating negative season names and collection sort titles.
 - After making sweeping changes to the metadata in Shoko (like collections or title languages) this is a great way to ensure everything updates correctly in Plex.
-- Important: In "full" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.
-  - You can tell if Plex is done by looking at the library in the desktop/web client or checking the logs in your "PMS Plugin Logs" folder for activity.
-  - This may take a significant amount of time to complete with a large library so it is recommended to run the first step overnight.

 <details>
 <summary><b>Additional Information</b></summary><br>